 Before 2012, slip resistance, or the coefficient of friction for ceramic tile, was tested using the method specified in ASTM C1028, which provided the Static Coefficient of Friction (SCOF).
 But a new and better method for determining COF emerged, allowing project specifiers to choose the right tile for the job more easily.
 The new measurement, developed by the Tile Council of North America (TCNA), is called Dynamic Coefficient of Friction or DCOF.

-What’s the difference between the DCOF AcuTest and ASTM C1028?
+What’s the difference between SCOF and DCOF test methods?

-The new testing method, the DCOF AcuTest determines dynamic coefficient of friction, in contrast to the ASTM C1028 test method which determines the static coefficient of friction, or SCOF.
+While the old test method determined the static coefficient of friction or SCOF, the new testing standard determines the dynamic coefficient of friction.
 In the context of people walking on floors, static friction is the frictional resistance one pushes against when starting in motion.
-Dynamic friction on the other hand, is the frictional resistance one pushes against when already in motion.
+Dynamic friction, on the other hand, is the frictional resistance one pushes against when already in motion.
 With both types of friction, a slip can occur when you push with more force than the surface can resist.
 The DCOF test relates better to slips occurring while a person is walking.
-Additionally, the new test method uses a slightly soapy solution (water with .05% Sodium Lauryl Sulfate, or SLS) that is more slippery than the de-ionized water used with ASTM C1028.
+Additionally, the newer test method uses a slightly soapy solution (water with .05% Sodium Lauryl Sulfate, or SLS) that is more slippery than the de-ionized water used with the old test.

 GIO Architectural Tile + Stone is committed to the simplification of tile and stone specifications.
-Our products are marked with both COF and DCOF ratings presented in a clear fashion so you can easily identify the technical characteristics you require.
+Our products are marked with DCOF ratings presented in a clear fashion so you can easily identify the technical characteristics you require.